zetaomegagon/Decoder-Ring/README.md

 ## About this project

-This project showcases an app providing three methods of {en,de}crypting a message.
+This project showcases an app providing three methods of encrypting / decrypting a message.

 ## Overview